Statistics from Altmetric.com

 Cystic fibrosis (CF) is a condition characterised by chronic pulmonary infection and progressive lung damage with those affected requiring frequent course of antibiotics.
 Pseudomonas aeruginosa is by far the most common chronic pathogen in CF. While measures comprising regular screening for initial onset of P. aeruginosa infection, aggressive therapy for eradication of early carriage and stringent infection control precautions have extended the age of onset, the majority of patients still eventually develop chronic infection.
 An aminoglycoside combined with a β-lactam antibiotic is the first-line treatment option for patients with P. aeruginosa requiring intravenous antibiotics and therefore most patients with CF will be exposed to intravenous aminoglycosides during their lifetime, often on multiple occasions.

-Contributors JA is the sole contributor to the article.
+Contributors AJ is the sole contributor to the article.

 Funding The author has not declared a specific grant for this research from any funding agency in the public, commercial or not-for-profit sectors.